Honouring Jan Gehl

-The Key to the City of Sydney is traditionally presented by the Lord Mayor at a civic ceremony to acknowledge the contribution an individual or organisation has made to further the ideals of the City, or to recognise outstanding achievement in sport or humanitarian work at an international level.
+The key to the City of Sydney is traditionally presented by the Lord Mayor at a civic ceremony to acknowledging the contribution an individual or organisation has made to further the ideals of the City, or to recognise outstanding achievement in sport or humanitarian work at an international level.

-The picture above shows Lord Mayor Harry Jensen presenting the keys of the city to Tania Verstak, Miss Australia and Miss International, in 1962.
+Main picture shows Lord Mayor Harry Jensen presenting Tania Verstak, Miss Australia and Miss International, with a key to the city in 1962.

-Freedom of Entry to the City is a ceremonial honour that became popular during the nineteenth century, which draws some inspiration from medieval history.
+Freedom of entry to the city is a ceremonial honour that became popular during the 19th century, which draws some inspiration from medieval history.

-This award is restricted to Australian military and civilian units that has, through their command, a significant attachment to the City.
+This award is restricted to Australian military and civilian units that have, through their command, a significant attachment to the city.
 It is conferred in recognition of their achievement while on active service or overseas duty, or as a mark of respect and gratitude for their efforts in the defence of Australia.

 Freedom of entry to the city is celebrated with a parade of the unit through the city streets to Sydney Town Hall and the presentation of a scroll and the city's flag.

 Last updated: Thursday, 9 February 2017